 By allowing and accepting your outer circumstances as they are (which does not mean not-changing or improving them if that is appropriate, it simply implies an internal acceptance of your life situation) and by doing the same with your inner world (allowing your thoughts, emotions, sensations…to pass through you, as you offer no resistance to them and let go of any identification with them), you will find that there is something deeper, something vaster, something much more important than the relative experience of the changing phenomenal world – with a continuous practice of accepting and embracing life, you will find a deep sense of peace, tranquility and joy of being that comes from beyond the mind and is completely unaffected and undisturbed by anything you may experience both in an inner and outer form.

 When bad things are happening and you’re feeling hopeless, sorry for yourself, out of control and hoping that somehow things are going to get better, while secretly feeling angry at the world, god, the universe, destiny… or anything outside you that seems to have caused your disastrous situation, then it’s very likely you are playing the role of and feeling like a victim.
 You are blaming others for your problems and thus keeping them in place by shying away from your own responsibility of them.
 Thus overcoming victim mentality and taking responsibility for your life is undoubtedly a matter of priority in your current situation.

-If you are in such a situation right now, where you feel sorry for yourself in every way you can, you can’t seem to make anything work and the feeling of stuckness looms over your life, whilst bad things just seem to be happening every day, don’t worry about it.
+If you are in such a situation right now, where you feel sorry for yourself in every way you can, can’t seem to make anything work and the feeling of being stuck looms over your life, don’t worry about it.
 Do not resist the life situation that has been presented to you – resistance will only make it worse.